Did You Know That Medical Aids Pay for Rehab?

 Supporting you and your family

 There is also the aspect of maintaining the external relationships of the addict.
 This can include joint therapy with family members and pertinent friends or co-workers.
-Additional costs like these can and should be covered by your medical aid, providing you have taken out a plan that covers these aspects.
+Your medical aid should cover additional costs like these, providing you have taken out a plan that covers these aspects.

 The pharmaceutical aspect of addiction treatment